EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 - <details><summary>Get the correct board version for Feather ESP32</summary>

   - ESP board will be downloaded automatically when building the project for the first time.
-    - [ToDo]: Set the board version we are recommending to use.
+    - The core version is specified in the `.ini` file.
   </details>